 Please note: If you would like to request neighboring rooms next to your traveling companions, you and your traveling companions must have the same room types in order to be next to each other.
 For example, if you have requested a double room, but your traveling companions have requested a twin, or triple room, then neighboring rooms cannot be accommodated.
 However, if both you and your traveling companions match in room type, then neighboring rooms will likely be arranged for your convenience.

-Tour through the busiest city in Japan, Tokyo, where our private guides and drivers will help you navigate through the city’s top attractions.
-Visit Tokyo’s historical monuments, fashionable neighborhoods, diverse shopping districts, and the best cherry blossom viewing spots.
+Tour through the busiest city in Japan, Tokyo, where our private guides and drivers will help you navigate through the city’s top amusements.
+Visit Tokyo’s historical monuments, fashionable neighborhoods, and diverse shopping districts.
 Then, head to Hakone and check out its open air museum before boarding a pirate ship cruise around Lake Ashi.
-Afterwards, enjoy an outstanding view of Mt.
-Fuji from the Komagatake Ropeway.
+Afterwards, enjoy the silk artwork of Itchiku Kubota's unfinished masterpiece, the Symphony of Light.

 |Start Date||End Date||Twin/Triple||Start City||End City||Style||Compare||Status|